-Monitoring Governor: Lisa Wilson (Since September 2020)
+Monitoring Governor: Jane Morris (Since September 2022)

 Children are encouraged to express themselves by writing in different contexts and for a variety of purposes and audiences.
 We will develop children’s creativity, imagination, vocabulary, spelling and handwriting through the teaching of writing.
 We will do this through modelling good practice, using good examples and setting writing targets to aid self-improvement.
 Although, children are developing their writing skills throughout the whole curriculum, we have a discreet weekly lesson that focuses on particular writing skills in different genres.